tamedevelopers/database/README.md

 SELECT count(*) FROM users WHERE status=:status
 ```

-### Allow Tags
+### Remove Tags
 - Helps against `XSS attacks`
-    - By default we prevent `XSS attacks` by adding standard method of cleaning all values
+    - By default we remove-prevention of `XSS attacks` as this should already been handled by Forms Validation before sending into the Database
         -> Applies to `insert` `update` `increment` `decrement` methods.

 - 1 usage
 ```
 $db->table('post')
-    ->allowTags()
+    ->removeTags()
     ->insert([
         'description' => '<script> alert(2); console.log('Blossom');</script>',
         'user_id' =>
     ])

 -- Query
-The value will be allowed to be saved into the Database But by default the value should be 'empty' if found as an attack
+The value should be 'empty' if found as an attack
+Now the method automatically apply strict method of cleaning each values
 ```

 ## Fetching Data